bergeramit/AdvanceOSFinalProject/FinalReport.md

 ### 1.2.2.
 Security Flaws

 A highly used attack surface for hackers these days involve trying to trick application's policies into unathorized logins or leaking information.
+A solution for this problem will not be tested in this project but is believed to be solved by the proposed method.

 ## 1.3.
 Goal

-This project's goal is to find a faster and more secure way to implement application-level policies by moving policy rules from the application's evironment to the kernel's environment where they can be validated much faster and more secured. more specific, this project is aimed to determine and prove that eBPF code that will enforce rules regarding protobufs will be faster than writing those restrictive rulse in the containers.
+This project's goal is to find a faster and more secure way to implement application-level policies by moving policy rules from the application's evironment to the kernel's environment where they can be validated much faster and more secured.

+More specific, this project is aimed to determine and prove that eBPF code that will enforce rules regarding protobufs will be faster than writing those restrictive rulse in the containers.
 This will help future applications to scale with the use of the protobuf-to-ebpf library.

 ### 1.3.1.
 The Scope

-This project focuses only on applications that are deployed on containers - which covers a large chunk of applications.
+This project focuses only on applications that are deployed on containers and uses protobuf objects as their means of communication.

 In order to be able to test and validate the project we narrowed the scope to applications running on containers that uses protobuf objects as a way to transferring information between clients and servers.
 The project aims to tranform these protobuf based policy rules into eBPFs that will be loaded into the kernel of the server and thus creating the faster and more secured enforcement.
 Both eBPFs and protobufs will be  explained in section 2.1.